TjMott/TjMott.Writer/README.md

 ## Supported Platforms

-TJ Mott's Writer is cross-platform and fully tested/supported on Windows 10, Linux Mint 20, and Rocky Linux 8.
-Unofficially, it should work on any Linux that supports .NET 6, and it'll probably work on Mac with a bit of code tweaking.
+TJ Mott's Writer is cross-platform and fully tested/supported on Windows 11 and Linux Mint 22.
+Unofficially, it should work on any Linux that supports .NET 8, and it'll probably work on Mac with a bit of code tweaking.
 Only 64-bit operating systems are supported.

-## Beta Warning

-This software has come a long way since I started writing it many years ago.
-Technically it's still a beta, as is the GUI toolkit used, but that doesn't mean you should be scared to use it.
-I may do a 1.0 release once I am reasonably confident that the application is feature-complete and its dependencies are stable.
-(But don't hold your breath.)

 ## Installation

 #### Windows

-1. Download and install the [64-bit .NET 6 Desktop runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) from Microsoft.
+1. Download and install the [64-bit .NET 8 Desktop runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) from Microsoft.
 2. Then, grab the latest Windows installer from [my releases page](https://github.com/TjMott/TjMott.Writer/releases).
 3. Once downloaded, you may have to right-click the file, go to "Properties", and check the "Unblock" checkbox before Windows will allow you to install it.
 4. Double-click to install.